Profile

 Memorial Reference NZ Apse, Panel 2

-New Zealand Memorials On Memorial wall, Timaru; Geraldine War Memorial
+New Zealand Memorials On Memorial wall, Timaru; Geraldine War Memorial; Geraldine Hockey Club Memorial Pavilion plaque; Marlborough War memorial (Blenheim); Roll of Honour (Marlborough)

 Biographical Notes

-Alexander was the son of Frederick William and Florence May Worner (nee Helem), one of the couple's nine children.
-Husband of Elizabeth Jane Worner of Dunbeath Street, Blenheim;
+Alexander was the son of Frederick William and Florence May Worner (nee Helem), born on 14 July 1890 (despite his service records recording his year of birth as 1891).
+He was one of nine children.
+Alexander later married Elizabeth Jane Worner of Dunbeath Street, Blenheim.

 Two of his brothers, Alfred and George Worner, also served in the war and all three were killed in action.